Revisiting L1 Loss in Super-Resolution: A Probabilistic View and Beyond: Experiments

 \subsection{Ablation Studies}

 We first present an ablation analysis on each object function in our learning process and report quantitative results in terms of average PSNR and SSIM on Set14 \cite{Set14} with the scale factor of 2.
 The baseline results in Table \ref{tab:ablation_study1} (\textit{i.e.,} first row) are obtaind using EDSR pre-trained model \footnote[3]{\url{https://cv.snu.ac.kr/research/EDSR/models/edsr_baseline_x2-1bc95232.pt}}.
-In the case of training neural networks by Eq.(\ref{aux_loss}) (\textit{i.e.}, third row), we run the backpropagation though both $\bm\mu$ and $\bm\sigma$ to allow the prediction of super-resolved images via $\bm\mu$ branch.
-The following rows illustrate that both $\ell_\mathbb{E}$ loss (Eq.(\ref{main_loss})) and the multi-task learning (Eq.(\ref{aux_loss})) contribute to higher performances than $\ell_1$ baseline.
+In the case of training neural networks by Equation (\ref{aux_loss}) (\textit{i.e.}, third row), we run the backpropagation though both $\bm\mu$ and $\bm\sigma$ to allow the prediction of super-resolved images via $\bm\mu$ branch.
+The following rows illustrate that both $\ell_\mathbb{E}$ loss (Equation (\ref{main_loss})) and the multi-task learning (Equation (\ref{aux_loss})) contribute to higher performances than $\ell_1$ baseline.
 When applying both settings to the original network, we can further improve the PSNR and SSIM results.
-In the following experiments, we use ``Eq.(\ref{main_loss})+Eq.(\ref{aux_loss})'' as the learning target.
+In the following experiments, we use ``Equation (\ref{main_loss})+Equation (\ref{aux_loss})'' as the learning target.

 Table \ref{tab:ablation_study2} indicates that a proper $\beta$ matters in the balance between reconstruction loss $\ell_\mathbb{E}$ and the auxiliary term.
 Fortunately, $0.01$ seems to perform well in most cases.
 For simplicity, we set the channel number of the sigma branch to 160 and introduce a sigmoid function to normalize its output.
 In our experiments, we notice that nearly half of the estimated $\bm\sigma$ approach zero, which correspond to the low-frequency/smooth parts of the high-resolution images (as shown in Figure \ref{fig:uncertainty_cmp}).
 In light of this, we set $|\mathbf{\hat{y}}_i-\bm\mu_i|$ that is less than the average to zero and focus on the hard samples.
 Due to the limited computing resource, we did not conduct an ablation study on the structure of the sigma branch, instead simply borrowing the idea of Conv+PReLU proposed in \cite{FSRCNN}, shown in Figure \ref{framework}.